Gastroenterology Services | Meet the Best Gastroenterologists in Penang

 Due to the nature of gastrointestinal conditions, a wide variety of symptoms may surface thus a proper diagnosis should first begin with a gastroenterologist questioning family medical history prior to a physical examination.
 Additional lab tests and imaging may be required such as these below:

-As medical test used to detect polyps and other various abnormal gastrointestinal growth, a camera is embedded at the end of a flexible tube, which is then inserted via the anus.
-This allows specialists to visually examine the large intestine and parts of the small intestine for any abnormalities.
+Colonoscopy is a medical test used to detect polyps and other various abnormal gastrointestinal growth, a camera is embedded at the end of a flexible tube, which is then inserted via the anus.

 Liver function tests, blood counts and pancreatic enzyme tests can help determine conditions such as parasitic, viral or bacterial infections, lactose intolerance, celiac disease and diarrhoea.
 These blood tests may often help exclude other serious illnesses.

-Often used to check faecal occult blood tests for colorectal screening, this test can help assess the patient's gut health by taking into consideration the change in acidity (pH), colour and consistency of stools.
+Stool analysis often used to check faecal occult blood tests for colorectal screening, this test can help assess the patient's gut health by taking into consideration the change in acidity (pH), colour and consistency of stools.
 The presence of mucus, red and white blood cells, sugar, fat and bile can help further understand the causes of indigestion, constipation, diarrhea, mal-absorption and infection.

 This diagnosis allows for the close scrutiny of the stomach and digestive tract.
 A long instrument resembling a long tube with a camera called an endoscope is used to take images of the inter gastrointestinal environment.
 For further diagnosis, biopsies may taken to be microscopically examined to help in cancer cell detection.